 All-American accolades rolled in again in 2015.
 Kronforst was named NSCAA 1st Team All-American, CCA/Daktronics 2nd Team All-American, NSCAA Scholar All-American, and CoSIDA Academic All-American.
 Kiana Nickel was named NSCAA 2nd Team All-American, CCA/Daktronics 3rd Team All-American and NSCAA Scholar All-American.

-As a team, the Mavericks have also excelled in the classroom as 84 student-athletes have been named to the NSIC All-Academic Team during the last five seasons.
-Three Mavericks have also received the NSIC Myles Brand Award, which is bestowed to senior NSIC student-athletes boasting a 3.75 GPA.
+As a team, the Mavericks have also excelled in the classroom as over 100 women's soccer student-athletes have been named to the NSIC All-Academic Team during the last six seasons.
+Four Mavericks have also received the NSIC Myles Brand Award, which is bestowed to senior NSIC student-athletes boasting a 3.75 GPA.
 The Mavericks have also garnered five NSCAA National Team Academic Awards under Bahl.